Hana no Ko Lunlun: English-language versions

 Initially, ZIV International acquired the series for the U.S. in 1980.
 At least the first four episodes were dubbed into English, with a new theme song and score by house composer Mark Mercury.
-In this incarnation, the characters were renamed to Angel (Lunlun), Cathy (Cateau), Wendal (Nouveau), Melicia (Togenishia) and Ivan (Yabouki).
+In this incarnation, the characters were renamed to Angel (Lunlun), Cathy (Cateau), Wendal (Nouveau), Melicia (Togenicia) and Ivan (Yavoque).
 The episodes were then packaged into one presentation in 1981, which aired on HBO and was released on videocassette by Media Home Entertainment as Angel and by Family Home Entertainment as Flower Angel.
-The ZIV dub was released on DVD as part of the Fairy Tale Adventures compilation from TCG Direct in 2009.
+The first two episodes of the ZIV dub were released on DVD as part of the Fairy Tale Adventures compilation from TCG Direct in 2009.

-In 1985, ZIV licensed their rights to Harmony Gold, who prepared a feature-film length condensation of the series with another new dub track and music score.
-Again, the characters were renamed, this time to Angel (Lunlun), Lily (Cateau), Periwinkle (Nouveau), Princess Wysteria (Togenishia), Ragweed (Yabouki) and Stefan (Serge Flora).
+In 1985, ZIV licensed their rights to Harmony Gold, who released a feature-film length condensation of the series with another new dub cast and music score.
+Again, the characters were renamed, this time to Angel (Lunlun), Lily (Cateau), Periwinkle (Nouveau), Princess Wysteria (Togenicia), Ragweed (Yavoque) and Stefan (Serge).
 The episodes that were featured in the film were episodes 1, 7, 24, 29, 49 and 50.
-The 37th episode was also covered, but it was only the intro to coincide with the beginning events of the 49th episode.
+The 37th episode was also covered but it was only the intro to coincide with the beginning events of the 49th episode.
+The ending was rewritten to change Stefan (Serge)'s true identity.

 This film was not released in America, but received multiple VHS releases in the UK.